christina-yun/IRS-datascrape-utilities/README.md

 ### To download tax forms in a given timeframe

 #### Format of 'search_term', first_year, last_year
-- The search_term string must be input as written for 'Product Number' on IRS.gov website
+- The search_term string must be input as written for 'Product Number' on IRS.gov website but can be upper or lower cased
     - Good: 'form 1040-ez', 'Form 1040-ez', 'Form 1040-EZ'
     - Bad: '1040-ez', '1040 ez', 'Form 1040 EZ'
 - The first_year and last_year terms are input as integers between 1864 and the current year inclusive.